Wengier/dosbox-x-wiki/Guide:MS-DOS.md

 If you specify a different size value then 32MB for the IMGMAKE command, pay close attention to the output of IMGMAKE as you will need to adjust the IMGMOUNT size parameter values accordingly.
 The IMGMOUNT size parameter should be 512,<sectors>,<heads>,<cylinders>.

 During install, the installer will insist on a blank disk to be labelled "SELECT COPY".
-Unfortunately will it seems the installer should allow to use the B: drive for this purpose this does not seem to work in practice.
+Unfortunately while it seems the installer should allow to use the B: drive for this purpose this does not seem to work in practice.
 ```
  IMGMAKE SELECT_COPY.IMG -t fd_720
  BOOT SETUP.IMG SELECT_COPY.IMG